All wonder dogs welcome

 Dogsters day camp?

 A community of friendly social dogs that enjoy each others company once, twice, 3 or up to seven times a week.
 A safe, secure and happy place to go when their folks are busy.
-As a regular camper your dog will develop friendships and trust with the other dogs and Pack Leaders at camp.
-We take a limited number of dogs into day camp and a maximum of 8 overnighters.
+As a regular camper your dog will develop friendships and trust with the other dogs and the Pack Leaders at camp.
 Your dog will feel at home in our home and will spend the days exploring, socializing and hanging with the pack, all under the supervision of our dedicated Pack Leaders.

 My dog isn’t spayed/neutered.
 Can they still board or attend camp?